 The Request: Doing away with the traditional user manual, Logitech wanted a clear, straightforward video explaining the setup their Brio webcam.

-The Result: Through simple animation and original music we created a step by step animated guide that anyone can follow.
+The Result: Through simple animation and original music we created a step by step animated guide that anyone can follow easily.

 The Request: The Settlement Building, including Belgard Kitchen, Postmark Brewing, and Urban Winery, needed video content to showcase their gorgeous space in Railtown and their unique integration of brewing, wine-making and food.